aantron/ocaml.org/data/planet/ocamlpro/the-latest-release-of-alt-ergo-version-251-is-out-with-improved-smt-lib-and-bitvector-support.md

 immediately after the release, and version 2.5.1 released with a fix.</p>
 <h2>Acknowledgements</h2>
 <p>We thank members of the <a href="https://alt-ergo.ocamlpro.com/#club">Alt-Ergo Users' Club</a>: Thales, Trust-in-Soft, AdaCore, MERCE and the CEA.</p>
-<p>We specially thank David Mentr&eacute; and Denis Cousineau at Mitsubishi Electric R&amp;D
+<p>We specially thank David Mentré and Denis Cousineau at Mitsubishi Electric R&amp;D
 Center Europe for funding the initial work on model generation.
 Note that MERCE has been a Member of the Alt-Ergo Users' Club for three years.
 This partnership allowed Alt-Ergo to evolve and we hope that more users will join